AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Search in Help
 - Search in Navigator
 - Popup help by each control, property on menu and properties panel
+- Some way of getting snippets (eg a File Menu) - maybe from an Examples project that you open in another window
+- Record editor
+- Function to make record from values of a list of controls - use their names, if available in the state object

 Help
 ----